OpenDrupal/opendrupal-archived/_lessons/README.md

 They are currently designed to be used as one day workshops delivered by a trainer to a small group of less than 8.
 There may be accompanying notes by trainers with them as well.

+All lessons assume that a participant has gone through all parts of The Open Drupal Foundation course, or have equivalent knowledge.

 | No.| Units Covered                | Notes                                                       |
 |----|------------------------------|-------------------------------------------------------------|
 | 01 | Team Processes               |                                                             |